Blog Post 02.02.25

-Katherine Danial is a counsel in the firm’s Commercial Litigation, White Collar Defense, and Investigations practices.
-Katherine represents companies and individuals in complex commercial litigation in both state and federal courts, government investigations pursued by the DOJ, SEC and OIGs, and in corporate regulatory, internal investigations and compliance reviews.
+Katherine Danial is counsel in the firm’s Commercial Litigation, White Collar Defense, and Investigations practices.
+She represents companies and individuals in complex commercial litigation in both state and federal courts, including matters before the U.S. Court of International Trade, and regularly defends clients in high-stakes government investigations brought by the DOJ, SEC and OIGs.

 Representative Experience